powsybl/powsybl.github.io/pages/documentation/developer/tutorials/loadflow.md

 }
 ```

-Here we'll also show how to define a visitor object, that may be used to loop over equipments.
-We'll use it to print the energy sources and the loads of the network.
+Here we will also show how to define a visitor object, that may be used to loop over equipments.
+We will use it to print the energy sources and the loads of the network.
 Visitors are usually used to access the network equipments efficiently, and modify their properties for instance.
-Here we just print some data about the Generators and Loads.
+Here we just print some data about generators and loads.
 ```java
 final DefaultTopologyVisitor visitor = new DefaultTopologyVisitor() {
     @Override